johnmholmes/LCC_Route_Setter/README.md

 ## Example files available

-- RouteSetter_v1 this is for 40 routes with 8 turnouts each. with 16 being controlled by input pins and 24 from external ndoes / JMRI.
+- ESP32_16inputRouteSetter_v1 this is for 16 routes with 8 turnouts each.
+Ccontrolled by input pins or can use consumed events from JMRI .
 ESP32 Devkit 1 based node
-- RouteSetter_v2 this is for 40 routes with 8 turnouts each.
-All being controlled from external nodes / JMRI.
+- ESP32_40RouteSetter_v1 this is for 40 routes with 8 turnouts each.
+All being controlled from external nodes or JMRI.
 ESP32 Devkit 1 based nodebased node
-- RouteSetter_v3 This is for 40 routes with 8 channels each.
-All being controlled from external nodes / JMRI.
+- Atom_40RouteSetter_v1 This is for 40 routes with 8 channels each.
+All being controlled from external nodes or JMRI.
 M5Stack Atom Lite based node

 ---

 ## Disclaimer and Limitation of Liability

-This sketch (software) has been developed specifically for the **ESP32 DevKit 1** and the **SN65VHD230** CAN transceiver module.
+This sketch (software) has been developed specifically for the **ESP32 DevKit 1** and the **SN65VHD230** CAN transceiver module, or the M5Stack Atom Lite with their MiniCan module.
 It has only been tested on the author’s personal model railway layout.

 **The sketch is provided “AS IS” and “AS AVAILABLE”**, without any warranties or guarantees of any kind.
 The author explicitly disclaims all warranties, whether express, implied, or statutory, including but not limited to any warranties of merchantability, fitness for a particular purpose, accuracy, reliability, or non-infringement.